gjedeer/check_permissions/README.markdown

 ---------------------

-Users have so many interesting theories about how UNIX permissions it's hard to believe.
+Users have so many interesting theories about how UNIX permissions work it's hard to believe.
 What they can do with making permissions wrong is simply incredible.
 That's why I needed a simple tool to make fixing permissions easier.
 Welcome to